Attorney General of Ireland: Overview

-Part of the attorney general's function has been to support the Law Reform Commission's Statue Law Revision Programme, which reviews all legislation passed before independence to investigate which laws are obsolete and may be repealed, and which should be kept.
+Part of the attorney general's function has been to support the Statute Law Revision Programme of the Law Reform Commission, which reviews all legislation passed before independence to investigate which laws are obsolete and may be repealed, and which should be kept.
 This includes laws of the United Kingdom of Great Britain and Ireland, Britain, England, and the Irish Parliament.
-For example, the killing of cattle in Dublin is still regulated, in part by an Irish act of 1743, while the "Treatment of Foreign Merchants" is governed by 25 Edw.
-1 Magna Carta c.
-30, an act of the Parliament of England dated 1297.
+For example, the killing of cattle in Dublin is still regulated, in part by an Irish act of 1743, the Slaughter of Cattle Act 1743 (17 Geo.
+2. c.
+5 (I)), while the "Treatment of Foreign Merchants" is governed by clause 30 of Magna Carta (25 Edw.
+1), an act of the Parliament of England dated 1297.

 History

 The Ministers and Secretaries Act 1924 provided a legislative basis for the Attorney-General of the Irish Free State (Príomh-Atúrnae Shaorstáit Éireann).
 This act provided it with:

 It also transferred the following bodies to the office of the Attorney-General: